Master of Public Health

 - Employ scientific investigation to advance public health knowledge of the relationship between health and the structural environment within which individuals live and work.

 The Public Health degree is offered through the College of Health Sciences.

-Arcadia University’s M.P.H. program application for accreditation was accepted by the Council on Education for Public Health (CEPH) June 2009.
-The program is currently is in the self-study phase of accreditation.
+Arcadia University’s M.P.H. program is an accredited public health program.
+Accreditation was granted by the Council on Education for Public Health (CEPH) in June 2013.
+View CEPH Report.

-Upon completion of these degrees, all students are eligible to sit for the National Certifying Exam for Health Education Specialists (CHES).
-Additionally, M.P.H. students are eligible to sit for the National Credentialing exam for Public Health (CPH).
+Upon completion of these degrees, all students are eligible to sit for the National Credentialing Exam in Public Health (CPH).